FirmwGuy/CEP/docs/L0_KERNEL/LINKS-AND-SHADOWING.md

-# Links and Shadowing in CEP Cells
+# L0 Kernel: Links and Shadowing in Cells

 ## Introduction
 - Think of a link as a shortcut to another item.
 Instead of copying the original, a link points to it.
 CEP keeps these shortcuts safe: when you follow a link, you always reach the real item (never another shortcut), and the real item knows who is linking to it so nothing breaks.